heuerleon/mcguiapi/README.md

 }
 ```

 Do not forget to shadow the dependency into your jar.
-This is not a standalone Minecraft plugin and you will get errors otherwise.
+This is not a standalone Minecraft plugin.